Wizek/loadr/README.md

   If so, should we include support for Stylus, Less, Sass, etc?
 How do you imagine we do that?

 - Would loadr make sense for HTML templates?
 How?
-Some libs will need templates (think a datepicker) and it is quite inconvinient to write html in js strings.
+Some libs will need templates (think datepicker) and it is quite inconvinient to write html in js strings.

 - How could we ease debugging?
 Source maps?